 The Liverpool FC captain’s only appearance at Euro 2016 came in a 0-0 draw with Slovakia in their final group stage game.

-• Henderson attended Sunderland’s loss to Manchester City in the League Cup final at Wembley, despite being a Liverpool FC player.
+• Henderson attended Sunderland’s loss to Manchester City in the League Cup final in 2014 at Wembley, despite being a Liverpool FC player at the time.

-• Jordan was just 18-years-old when Manchester United legend Roy Keane gave him his debut as a sub against Chelsea at Stamford Bridge in November 2008.
+• Jordan was just 18 years old when Manchester United legend and then Sunderland boss Roy Keane gave him his debut as a sub against Chelsea at Stamford Bridge in November 2008.